In Kyoto

 Awaji-shima: Awaji-shima represents the island of Awaji, which actually exists in Hyogo Prefecture, Japan.
 According to the Kojiki, Japan’s oldest historical record, Awaji-shima was the first island created by the deities Izanami and Izanagi, symbolizing the beginning of the Japanese archipelago.
 Like Ashihara-jima, this island has three black pine trees, a lucky number in Japanese culture.

-De-kame-jima and Iru-kame-jima: In Japan, turtles are symbols of longevity and good fortune.
+De-kame-jima and Iri-kame-jima: In Japan, turtles are symbols of longevity and good fortune.
 Kame-jima islands, influenced by Chinese mythology, symbolize Penglai Island, a legendary island believed to appear once every few years in the Bohai Sea.
 This mythical island was said to be carried on the back of a giant turtle and inhabited by immortals who possessed the elixir of life.

 These four islands, while representing the Japanese archipelago, simultaneously symbolize the Four Islands of the Immortals in Chinese mythology (Penglai, Fangzhang, Yingzhou, and Qionglong), making this pond a unique feature.